 Resistance training is probably the single greatest tool in your arsenal to improve insulin resistance and allow for long-term health.

 Having a group of type 1 peers to pull from and ask questions of can be an invaluable resource.
 We all have the same issues and so someone may have figured out a method that I haven’t tried that will eliminate my current problem.

 That insulin causes weight gain.
 It’s very popular myth in the type 1 world and causes a lot of fear among the community.
 I try to explain to people that any fat loss or weight gain follows this order of importance, calories > macronutrients > micronutrients.

 Q. What is the single best piece of mind-set advice you could give someone who’s been newly diagnosed with diabetes?

 The disease does not define who you are as a person.
 I always tell people I am a strongman who has diabetes, not a diabetic strongman.
-That might seem like a minuet detail but in my mind it is a huge distinction.
+That might seem like a minute detail but in my mind it is a huge distinction.
 I get to define myself as whatever I see fit.
 Strongman, father, husband, not the errant blood sugars or bad A1C’s.
-Those things are not reflections of who I am as person.
+Those things are not reflections of who I am as a person.